 We are trained for many surgeries to be performed with IV sedation and nerve blocks rather than general anesthesia for improved patient safety and a faster, more comfortable recovery and anonymity.

-To learn if you are a good candidate for an arm lift, please contact our experienced Houston plastic surgeons, Dr. Michael Eisemann and Dr. Bradley Eisemann, at our private accredited surgical center in Houston, Texas.
+To learn if you are a good candidate for an arm lift in Houston, please contact our experienced Houston plastic surgeons, Dr. Michael Eisemann and Dr. Bradley Eisemann, at our private accredited surgical center.